fubar2/treeval_gal/README.md

 ### 25 Feb: Big picture ideas, mashmap and next steps

 - Long term goal
-  - Add interactive JBrowse outputs to genomeArk, to make VGP data easily accessible as tracks in a web browser.
+  - Add interactive JBrowse configurations to genomeArk web pages, to make VGP data easily accessible as tracks to anyone with a web browser.

-- Intermediate term milestones
+- Intermediate milestones
    - Production TreeValGal for internal VGP use
-   - Build and eventually distribute other VGP JB2 track sets for different audiences
+   - Build and distribute other VGP JB2 track sets for different audiences
    - Provide a test bed for the development and display of automated annotation
      - integrate useful tracks into TreeValGal and other outputs as they become available.
    - Additional JBrowse2 GTN training modules
-       - create dot plots and reverse mappings from mashmap PAF tracks and so on...
+       - create dot plots and reverse mappings from mashmap PAF tracks ...

 - Short term milestones
   - a "good to test" track list with tool tuning parameters as needed.